abdellatif-hassani/Abdellatif-Hassani-JEE/README.md

 This repository demonstrates the implementation of Hibernate ORM using Spring Data, focusing on JPA entities, JpaRepository, database configuration, and creating RESTful APIs.

 Technologies Used: Java, Spring Data JPA, Hibernate ORM, H2 Database (for testing), MySQL.

+### 3. Server-side rendering : SpringMVC & thymeleaf

+This repository demonstrates the development of a simple web application using Spring MVC and Thymeleaf.
+It covers essential aspects such as controller mappings, HTML templating with Thymeleaf, form submissions, request handling, and basic CRUD operations.